-When you catalog a folder, you will be prompted to choose the size of the previews that are generated during the cataloging process, and whether you wish to publish the folder to your ON1 360.
+When you add a cataloged folder, you will be prompted to choose the size of the previews that are generated during the cataloging process.
 The three thumbnail options are:

-- Standard, which extracts the image metadata and EXIF thumbnail and creates a high-quality thumbnail and a fit-screen-sized preview. - Medium, which extracts metadata, EXIF thumbnail and creates a high-quality thumbnail. - Minimal, which extracts metadata and the EXIF thumbnail only.
+- Standard, which extracts the image metadata and EXIF thumbnail and creates a high-quality thumbnail and a fit-screen-sized preview. - Medium, which extracts metadata, EXIF thumbnail and creates a highquality thumbnail. - Minimal, which extracts metadata and the EXIF thumbnail only.